Ayutthaya Kingdom: Ranking of social classes

-King Trailok, in the early-16th century, established definite allotments of land and phrai for the royal officials at each rung in the hierarchy, thus determining the country's social structure until the introduction of salaries for government officials in the 19th century.
+King Borommatrailokkanat, in the early-16th century, established definite allotments of land and phrai for the royal officials at each rung in the hierarchy, thus determining the country's social structure until the introduction of salaries for government officials in the 19th century.

 Outside this system to some extent were the sangha (Buddhist monastic community), which all classes of men could join, and the overseas Chinese.
 Wats became centers of Thai education and culture, while during this period the Chinese first began to settle in Thailand and soon began to establish control over the country's economic life.

 The Chinese were not obliged to register for corvée duty, so they were free to move about the kingdom at will and engage in commerce.
 By the 16th century, the Chinese controlled Ayutthaya's internal trade and had found important places in civil and military service.
 Most of these men took Thai wives as few women left China to accompany the men.

 Uthong was responsible for the compilation of a Dharmaśāstra, a legal code based on Hindu sources and traditional Thai custom.
 The Dharmaśāstra remained a tool of Thai law until late in the 19th century.
 A bureaucracy based on a hierarchy of ranked and titled officials was introduced, and society was organized in a related manner.
 However, the caste system was not adopted.

 The 16th century witnessed the rise of Burma, which had overrun Chiang Mai in the Burmese-Siamese War of 1563–1564.
 In 1569, Burmese forces, joined by Thai rebels, mostly royal family members of Thailand, captured the city of Ayutthaya and carried off the whole royal family to Burma (Burmese-Siamese War 1568–1570).
 Thammarachathirat (1569–1590), a Thai governor who had aided the Burmese, was installed as vassal king at Ayutthaya.
 Thai independence was restored by his son, King Naresuan (1590–1605), who turned on the Burmese and by 1600 had driven them from the country.

 Determined to prevent another treason like his father's, Naresuan set about unifying the country's administration directly under the royal court at Ayutthaya.
 He ended the practice of nominating royal princes to govern Ayutthaya's provinces, assigning instead court officials who were expected to execute policies handed down by the king.
 Thereafter royal princes were confined to the capital.
 Their power struggles continued, but at court under the king's watchful eye.